3-loop 3PI effective action for 3D SU(3) QCD: Discussion

 All of the works cited above specifically employ the lattice implementation of Landau gauge.
 In fact, it is only fairly recently that preliminary 3D and 4D results in Feynman gauge have been made available \cite{Cucchieri3}.

-In Fig.~\ref{fig:LatticePlot} our data is compared directly to the results in \cite{Cucchieri5}.
-Their calculation was performed for $\text{SU}(2)$ on an $80^3$ 3D lattice with $\beta = 4/ag^2 = 6.0$.
+In Fig.~\ref{fig:LatticePlot} our data is compared directly to the results in \cite{Cucchieri1_1,Cucchieri1_2,Cucchieri1_3}.
+Their calculation was performed for $\text{SU}(2)$ on an $320^3$ 3D lattice with $\beta = 4/ag^2 = 3.0$.
 To facilitate the comparison we have recast their results so momentum is scaled by $g^2 N$.
-In the infrared their results are qualitatively similar to ours but differ quantitatively at the factor-of-2 level.
+Their results are qualitatively similar to ours but differ quantitatively at the factor-of-2 level in the deep IR.
 This might indicate a limitation of the large-$N$ expansion, or it might simply indicate a failure of the 3PI method.